Day in the Life

 -

 Saturday — Highest volume day.
 8-12 booked appointments before the doors open.
 Walk-in foot traffic adds another 3-5 quote requests.
-Steady-state Saturdays clear $4,500-$8,500 in gross on a single-bay shop.
+Saturdays are consistently the strongest revenue day of the week.

 -